AstroPile/FlatironMeeting2024/docs/schedule.md

 #### Monday (03/25):
 - 8:30am, *Breakfast*
 - 9:30am-12:00pm, **Hackathon Kick-Off!**: We'll introduce the hack, introduce ourselves (reminder to fill out the introduction slides!), go over guiding principles of the hack, and run some brainstorming sessions to set up the week.
+Location: *5th floor conference room*.
 - 12:00pm, *Lunch Break*
 - 3:00pm, *Coffee*
 - 5:00pm-6:00pm, **First Wrap-Up**: For this first wrap-up, each group outlines their ***concrete plans*** from the brainstorming sessions for the hackathon, and advertises opportunities for involvement as well as flagging any help or expertise that might be needed.
+Location: *5th floor conference room*.
 - 6:00pm, day is over but participants are welcome to continue their hacks.

 #### Tuesday, Wednesday, Thursday (03/26-28):
 - 8:30am, *Breakfast*
 - 9:30am-10:30am, **Morning Session**: Hack projects are briefly introduced, if you propose a hack, it’s the opportunity to explain what your goals are and what kind of help you are looking for.
 After announcement, teams assemble and hacking begins!
+Location: *5th floor conference room*.
 - 12:00pm, *Lunch Break*
 - 3:00pm, *Coffee*
 - 5:00pm-6:00pm, **Evening Wrap-Up**: Each groups report on the progress of the day, with some ***tangible results*** (e.g. a plot, pull request, or just of drawing of a schema).
-Second opportunity to ask for help/expertise/specific breakout session for the next day
+Second opportunity to ask for help/expertise/specific breakout session for the next day.
+Location: *5th floor conference room*.

 ### Friday (03/29):
 - 8:30am, *Breakfast*
 - 10:30am-12:00pm: **Concluding Session**: Wrapping up the hackathon as a whole, going over our results and planning out the next steps.
 Thanks everyone for joining!
+Location: *6th floor conference room*.
 - 12:00pm: *Lunch*